White House: Russia may provide Iran with fighter jets

 “There is this growing defense cooperation between Iran and Russia, and it’s not only certainly going to make things in Ukraine more difficult, but it could certainly make the security situation in the Middle East more difficult,” Kirby added.

-The White House has previously warned of deepening military ties between Russia and Iran amid Russia’s ongoing invasion of Ukraine.
+The White House has previously warned of deepening military ties between Russia and Iran amid Russia’s invasion of Ukraine, which began one year ago.

-National security adviser Jake Sullivan said last July that Iran was preparing to provide Russia with hundreds of unmanned drones for use in Ukraine.
+National security adviser Jake Sullivan last July said Iran was preparing to provide Russia with hundreds of unmanned drones for use in Ukraine.

-And last November, CNN reported that Iran was preparing to send additional weapons to Russia, including short-range missiles.
+Last November, CNN reported that Iran was preparing to send additional weapons to Russia, including short range missiles.

-Kirby said in December that U.S. believed Moscow and Tehran “are considering the establishment of a joint production line for lethal drones in Russia.”
+Kirby in December said the U.S. believed Moscow and Tehran “are considering the establishment of a joint production line for lethal drones in Russia.”